philipduan/Aloha-Project/README.md

 What did I learn?

 This project is my first opportunity to exercise the HTML and CSS skills taught throughout the first week of web development training.
-Having comppleted the first part using flexbox for responsive design gave me a greater appreciation of the functionality.
+Having comppleted using flexbox for responsive design gave me a greater appreciation of the functionality.
 Also, I learned how relativly easy it is to use jQuery plug-ins to achieve certain results.